tymyrddin/blue/source/docs/active/design/tactics.md

 # Deception tactics (2025 Edition)

+Deception tech has evolved, but the principle remains: The best defence is making attackers regret theirs.
+Now, go forth and waste someone’s time.

 ## Decoys: The art of wasting attackers' time

 Decoys exist to lead cybercriminals on a merry dance away from your actual assets.
 Honeypots and honeynets—carefully crafted digital facades—serve two purposes: